8 Surprising Snail Facts You Should Know

 Difference Between Slugs vs Snails

 While they’re part of the same family and are both part of the gastropod class, slugs and snails are not technically the same.
-Beyond the obvious (one has a shell, one doesn’t), they tend to live in different habitats as a result of their differently shaped bodies.
+Beyond the obvious (one has a shell, one doesn’t), slugs can be found in different habitats as a result of their differently shaped bodies.

 How Fast Do Snails Move?